-- Yorkshire ales and great pub food
+- Superb local ales and tasty food every night

-- York – with its impressive Minster
+- York – flat cycling, big Minster

 This was my first Skedaddle holiday and it was a great experience.
 I had such a good time that I didn’t want to go home at the end of the holiday.
 Your guides made it such a great experience!

 York is our chosen rendezvous point for the Way of the Roses ride.
 York has excellent rail connections, and we will arrange to pick you up from the station if you choose to travel by train.
-For those arriving by car, you will be able to leave your vehicle at or close to the accommodation for the duration of the trip.
+For those arriving by car, you will be able to leave your vehicle close to the accommodation for the duration of the trip.